 Chinatown food street (evening only) is a great experience.
 Lau pa sat in CBD is also a good place to eat.
 For indian food, go to Little India.
 Muthu's curry or Gayatri are both good.
 Apollo is known to be very spicy.

-Good luck and enjoy! over 9 years ago
+Good luck and enjoy! almost 12 years ago

 Joo Chiat Rd, Near the Playa Lebar MRT stop is one of the best places to eat.
 Its not fancy, its cheap! plastic chairs, tables, they have geckos running around your feet, but some of the best food around.
 Feeling adventurous?
 Try Frog Porridge.

-You must though try chilli crab, its something that I go back there fore often. over 9 years ago
+You must though try chilli crab, its something that I go back there fore often. almost 12 years ago